opioid advice

 Posted on October 17, 2017 by Henry Ford Health Staff

-Opioids are highly addictive drugs that act on the brain to alleviate pain.
+Opioids are highly addictive drugs that alleviate pain.
 They include opioid medications that doctors prescribe to relieve pain after serious injury or surgery, as well as illicit drugs such as heroin.
 Examples of prescription opioids include oxycodone, morphine, codeine, fentanyl and hydrocodone (commonly known as Norco and Vicodin).

-Elizabeth Bulat, M.D., an addiction medicine physician and medical director at Henry Ford Maplegrove Center, helps patients throughout Michigan overcome opioid addiction.
-Here, she offers tips for what you need to know before starting these potent medications.
+Tyler Trahan, M.D., an internal medicine and addiction specialist at Henry Ford Health, offers tips for what you need to know before starting these potent medications.

 2. Be cautious.
 Like with any new prescription, it’s important to know how it could react with any current medication you are taking.
-Talk to your doctor and/or pharmacist about any concerns before starting these drugs.“Opioids affect certain receptors in the brain that slow down breathing.
-Taken in concurrence with other substances that have the same effect, such as alcohol, and you could face serious or even deadly side effects,” she says.
+Talk to your doctor and/or pharmacist about any concerns before starting these drugs.
+“Opioids affect certain receptors in the brain that slow down breathing," he says.
+"You could face serious or even deadly side effects when taken along with other substances - like alcohol - that have the same effect."

 4. Pay attention to how you feel.
 Keep tabs on your behavior and the way your medication makes you feel.
 Are you following your prescription?
-Do you enjoy the way it makes you feel?“Let a loved one know you have been prescribed opioids for pain medication,” Dr. Bulat says.
-“This person can help you manage your prescription and monitor your behavior, and in the event you start to feel dependency, can help you get proper support.”
+Do you enjoy the way it makes you feel?
+“Let a loved one know you have been prescribed opioids for pain medication,” Dr. Trahan says.
+“This person can help you manage your prescription and monitor your behavior.
+In the event you start to feel dependency, they can help you get proper support.”

 5. Securely store your medication.
 While you are taking these medications, be aware of who is in your home, such as children, teens or neighbors.
-Make sure these drugs are kept out of sight.“Because these are highly addictive and potentially dangerous drugs, it’s especially important to store them safely and securely — out of reach of anyone who should not have access to them,” she says.
+Make sure these drugs are kept out of sight.
+“Because these are highly addictive and potentially dangerous drugs, it’s especially important to store them safely and securely — out of reach of anyone who should not have access to them,” Dr. Trahan says.

 Learn more about opioid addiction and treatment at Henry Ford.